 Practice holiday mindfulness

 Notice how a coffee tastes that much better when we’re away?
-It may partly be down to the coffee beans or barrister skills, but it may also be that we just savior the taste more as we have the time and focus to enjoy it.
+It may partly be down to the coffee beans or barrister skills, but it may also be that we just savour the taste more as we have the time and focus to enjoy it.
 We tend to live in the moment more when we’re on holiday.
 We’re thirsty for new experiences and we absorb them like a sponge: focusing on the here and now.
-In our daily lives however, we tend to get easily distracted or go through our routine on autopilot.
+In our daily lives, however, we tend to get easily distracted or go through our routine on autopilot.
 We’re more likely to chug back a coffee whilst we’re glued to our computer screen, barely contemplating if we’re actually enjoying it!
-By adopting mindfulness at home, you’ll find the happiness in the present.
+By adopting mindfulness at home, you’ll find happiness in the present.